Fergiano/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-Readme for Python if/else, loops and functions
+This is a Readme for Python if/else, loops and functions